 The CTI Initiative seeks opportunities to leverage strategic partnerships with product development scientists, university and contract laboratories, pharmaceutical companies, nongovernmental organizations, clinical research sites, manufacturing groups and service delivery organizations.

-Developed as part of the CTI Initiative, the Contraceptive Technology Innovation (CTI) Exchange provides a web platform for increasing access to resources on contraceptive research, development, registration and introduction through collaboration and knowledge sharing.
-A key resource on the site, Calliope, the Contraceptive Pipeline Database, has information on more than 170 contraceptive products that are at various development stages or marketed only in limited regions and CAPRI, the Contraceptive Active Pharmaceutical Ingredient Database, which lists biochemical properties for 27 active pharmaceutical ingredients found in contraceptives, along with data on their pharmacology, toxicology, impurities, metabolites and use in marketed products.
+Developed as part of the CTI Initiative, the Contraceptive Technology Innovation (CTI) Exchange provides a web platform for increasing access to resources on contraceptive research, development, registration, and introduction through collaboration and knowledge sharing.
+A key resource on the site, Calliope, the Contraceptive Pipeline Database, has information on more than 190 contraceptive products at various development stages or marketed only in limited regions and CAPRI, the Contraceptive Active Pharmaceutical Ingredient Database, which lists biochemical properties for 27 active pharmaceutical ingredients found in contraceptives, along with data on their pharmacology, toxicology, impurities, metabolites and use in marketed products.

 For more information about the CTI Initiative, please contact us.